sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-agents-azure-billing.md

 > -	To grant an owner or Contributor Azure role, follow the instructions [here](/azure/role-based-access-control/role-assignments-portal).

-To set up SharePoint agents as an Azure resource:
+To set up SharePoint agents as an Azure resource, you need to do the following if you haven't already:

-1. If you haven’t, [create an Azure subscription](https://azure.microsoft.com/pricing/offers/ms-azr-0003p/) with the pay-as-you-go offer.
+1. [Create an Azure subscription](https://azure.microsoft.com/pricing/offers/ms-azr-0003p/) with the pay-as-you-go offer.
 1. [Create an Azure resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) for SharePoint agents.

 ## Set up pay-as-you-go billing for SharePoint agents